Applicability

 Overview

-FAR 22.1303 outlines the applicability of the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA) requirements to federal contracts and subcontracts.
-It specifies that the Act applies to contracts and subcontracts for personal property and nonpersonal services, including construction, valued at $150,000 or more, unless a waiver is granted by the Secretary of Labor.
-The section also clarifies that the Equal Opportunity for Veterans clause (FAR 52.222-35) does not apply to state or local government entities that do not participate in the contract work.
-Additionally, it mandates the submission of the VETS-4212 Report for contracts and subcontracts of $150,000 or more, with exceptions for certain state/local government awards and foreign organizations recruiting outside the U.S.
+FAR 22.1303 outlines when the Vietnam Era Veterans' Readjustment Assistance Act (VEVRAA) and its implementing regulations apply to federal contracts and subcontracts.
+It specifies that the Act covers contracts and subcontracts for personal property and nonpersonal services, including construction, valued at $200,000 or more, unless the Secretary of Labor grants a waiver.
+The section also clarifies exceptions for certain state and local government entities and foreign organizations, and mandates the submission of the VETS-4212 Report for applicable contracts.

 Key Rules